By Mike Clarensau

 As I perused the guest card that I knew I’d soon be compelled to complete, suddenly the lights flickered and then found their lowest setting while a large clock on a large screen began spinning what appeared to be a 30-second countdown toward the likely start of music played and performed by the people hurriedly assembling on the platform.
 In an actual half-minute, I found myself joining that small collection of smiling saints in some of the latest of the burgeoning praise music industry.
 Worship was underway.

 I have to be honest, I was a bit shaken at how the room suddenly changed.
 Once warm and friendly, it now was neither.
 Somewhere in the darkness I imagined folks were still smiling, but I couldn’t tell for sure.
-Spotlights were more focused on the band of developing musicians before us, talented and trying, as they sought to reproduce songs like Michael W. and various California groups made them sound.
+Spotlights were more focused on the band of developing musicians before us, talented and trying, as they sought to reproduce songs in ways that professional recording artists and worship bands made them sound.
 Really good people, these worshipers, but it seemed someone had given them a less good idea.

-Now, before you begin thinking that I’m a “get off my lawn guy” when it comes to modern worship, please know that I’m not.
-I’ve never met a worship set or song service where I wouldn’t join in.
+Now, I’ve never met a worship set or song service where I wouldn’t join in.
 I’ve praised God in so many varied settings, I don’t know if I’d know my favorite song or style, even if we started singing it.

 Here’s the issue: there are various church models that help shape how we “do” church each week, models with different designs and purposes to chase.
 I could tell the minute I walked into that little church that they were tailor-made for the relational model.
 You know, the church where everyone knows your name, cares about your week, serves-Jesus-side-by-side-while-growing-old-together kind of church.
 They’re not one of those family churches where one family dominates the rest, but they’re the church that becomes like family after only a few weeks in their house.
 It’s who they are and they’re really good at it.